Public, Protected and Private Inheritance in C++ Programming

 In the above example, we observe the following things:

-has three member variables: x, y and z which are public
+base has three member variables: x, y and z which are public, protected and private member respectively.

 Accessibility in Public Inheritance